Fish Safety Considerations

 Clostridium Botulinum in Fish

 There are seven known types of Clostridium botulinum, referred to as types A-G; of these, A, B, E and F consistently produce botulism in humans, and B, E and F are frequently found in the sea.
 Clostridium botulinum grows only in the absence of oxygen, and type E, and some varieties of B and F, have two important properties.
 First, they are found in fish intestines and gills and in mud from the sea, whereas the other types are found mostly in soil.
-Secondly, they grow and form toxin at a much lower temperature than the other types; they can grow at 5°C in fish products.
-Fortunately the toxin is readily destroyed by cooking since it does not survive exposure to 158° F (70°C) for 2 minutes.
+Secondly, they grow and form toxin at a much lower temperature than the other types; they can grow at 5° C in fish products.
+Fortunately, the toxin is readily destroyed by cooking since it does not survive exposure to 158° F (70°C) for 2 minutes.

-Smoked Fsh and Botulism
+Smoked Fish and Botulism

-Salmon flesh is either dry salted or brined before being cold smoked, the time of salting varying with the size of salmon being cured.
-The presence of salt in the product has a great effect on the growth of Clostridium botulinum, but the concentration of salt in smoked salmon is not usually high enough to prevent growth altogether; commercial smoked salmon usually contains 1 to 4 per cent salt.
+Salmon flesh is either dry salted or brined before being cold smoked, the time of salting varying with the size of the salmon being cured.
+The presence of salt in the product has a great effect on the growth of Clostridium botulinum, but the concentration of salt in smoked salmon is not usually high enough to prevent growth altogether; commercial smoked salmon usually contains 1 to 4 percent salt.
 The concentration required to prevent growth at room temperature can vary from as low as 3 per cent to 5 per cent or more, so that the amount of salt present in smoked salmon is on its own no guarantee against the danger of botulism.
-Trout and mackerel are brined and then hot smoked, either as gutted whole fish or as fillets.
+Trout and mackerel are brined and then hot smoked, either as whole gutted fish or as fillets.
 The range of salt concentration is similar to that found in salmon.

 How to Control Botulism